Robust Universal Inference For Misspecified Models: Introduction

+{The mixture of Geometric distributions is a model that arises in the estimation of microbial species diversity \citep{bunge_estimating_2014, bunge_estimating_2012, hong_predicting_2006}.
+More broadly, inferential problems with unidentifiable parameters, including those in mixture models, arise in diverse applications \citep{prakasa_rao_identifiability_1992,catchpole_detecting_1997,algeri_searching_2020}.
+See \citet{brazzale_likelihood_2024} for a comprehensive review of irregular problems where likelihood asymptotics fail.}

-In recent work~\citep{wasserman_universal_2020}, we introduced a procedure (described in more detail in Section~\ref{sec:Background}) based on data-splitting to construct uniformly, finite-sample valid likelihood-ratio confidence sets under no regularity conditions.
-This work showed that, in the well-specified setting, sample-splitting can yield practical, finite-sample valid inference, even for irregular statistical models, often at a surprisingly small statistical price.
+In recent work~\citep{wasserman_universal_2020}, we introduced a universal inference procedure (described in more detail in Section~\ref{sec:Background}) based on data-splitting to construct uniformly, finite-sample valid likelihood-ratio confidence sets under no regularity conditions.
+This work showed that, in the well-specified setting, sample-splitting can yield practical, finite-sample valid inference, even for irregular statistical models, often at a surprisingly small statistical price. {As highlighted by recent work~\citep{tse_note_2022,dunn2022gaussian,strieder_choice_2022} sample-splitting reduces efficiency compared to standard methods in regular problems and universal inference is often conservative in these settings.
+Universal inference, and the methods we propose in this paper, are most useful for irregular problems where standard methods fail.}